MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/attach-skills.md

     > ![Add skill rule to workstream](../media/attach-skill2.png "Add skill rule to workstream")

-## Enable the queues for skill based routing
+## Enable the queues for skill-based routing

-After you set up skill attachment rules for a workstream, you must enable skill based routing for the queues that are related to the a particular workstream.
-If you don't enable the queues for skill based routing, the system wouldn't route the conversation based on the skills of the agents in that particular queue.
+After you set up skill attachment rules for a workstream, you must enable skill-based routing for the queues that are related to the a particular workstream.
+If you don't enable the queues for skill-based routing, the system wouldn't route the conversation based on the skills of the agents in that particular queue.

-To enable the queue for skill based routing, follow these steps.
+To enable the queue for skill-based routing, follow these steps.

 1. Sign in to the **Omnichannel for Administrator** app.